Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: INTRODUCTION

-We chose a characteristic set of doubly magic nuclei across the nuclear chart from medium-light light $^{40,48,70}$Ca and $^{78}$Ni isotopes to the medium-heavy $^{132}$Sn and heavy lead $^{208}$Pb, which includes moderately and extremely neutron-rich nuclear species, to assess the range of the HO basis truncation sensitivity.
-The response channels under study are the neutral resonances, the isoscalar $J^{\pi} = 0^+, 2^+$ and $3^-$, and the isovector $J^{\pi} = 1^-$ ones.
-These are the spectra associated with the parameters of the nuclear equation of state used to describe cosmic objects, particularly neutron stars, such as the nuclear compressibility, dipole polarizability, and symmetry energy.
+We chose a characteristic set of doubly magic nuclei across the nuclear chart from medium-light $^{48,70}$Ca and $^{78}$Ni isotopes to the medium-heavy $^{132}$Sn nucleus and heavy $^{208}$Pb one, thereby including moderately and extremely neutron-rich nuclear species, to assess the sensitivity of the results to the truncation of the HO basis in a broad range of the isospin asymmetry.
+The response channels under study are the neutral resonances: the isoscalar $J^{\pi} = 0^+, 2^+$ and $3^-$, and the isovector $J^{\pi} = 1^-$ ones.
+These are the spectra associated with the parameters of the nuclear equation of state, such as the nuclear compressibility, dipole polarizability, and symmetry energy, used to describe cosmic objects, particularly neutron stars.
 Furthermore, the low-energy $1^-$ strength distributions in neutron-rich nuclei are responsible for the neutron capture rates during the r-process nucleosynthesis of heavy elements in stars, and the accurate information about the octupole collectivity and softness is critical for precision studies of the parity violation in the nuclear sector.
 These connections across the various fundamental physics frontiers further highlight the importance of placing accurate systematic and statistical uncertainties on the nuclear strength functions.

 The paper is organized as follows.
 Section \ref{theory} concisely describes the theoretical framework used for nuclear response calculations.
 Section \ref{trunc-basis} encompasses the effects of the HO basis truncation on the single-particle states (Sec.\ \ref{trunc-basis-sp}) and the RRPA (Sec.\ \ref{RRPA-part}) and RTBA (Sec.\ \ref{RTBA-part}) strength functions.
-Statistical errors in the calculated RRPA strength functions, which emerge from the details of the fitting protocol of the covariant energy density functional employed, are analysed in Sec.\ \ref{statistical-errors}.
+Partial neutron and proton contributions to the RRPA response are analyzed in subsection \ref{partial}.
+Statistical errors and systematic uncertainties in the calculated RRPA strength functions are analysed and compared in Section \ref{statistical-errors}.
 Finally, Section \ref{concl} summarizes the results and sets the perspectives opened by this study.